Hidden Riverside Gem

 Funds were also used to create a 'subterranean ' play tunnel depicting a variety of animals that live underground.
 The Green Goals team visited the Kingfisher Barn in June to see what a difference the support was making.

 Above photo: The Green Goals team present the Stour Valley Supporters with a cheque.

 Supporters making a difference

-Senior ranger, Tom Bennett thanked both the Stour Valley Supporters group and the Green Goals team commenting: "The benches and play tunnel will bring endless enjoyment to visitors here as well as showing what wildlife can be found on the Nature Reserve."
+Senior ranger, Tom Bennett thanked both the Stour Valley Supporters group and the Green Goals team.
+"The benches and play tunnel will bring endless enjoyment to visitors here as well as showing what wildlife can be found on the Nature Reserve."

-The RSPB is working in partnership with Bournemouth Parks at Stour Valley to run activities and events which raise awareness and understanding about the area's wildlife and cultural heritage.
+The RSPB is working in partnership with Bournemouth Parks at Stour Valley to run activities and events.
+These raise awareness and understanding about the area's wildlife and cultural heritage.

 'River' themed bench